 When shopping for an axe, you might be stuck with a dilemma.
 Should you get an axe with a wood, steel, or fiberglass handle?
 This is a question axe enthusiasts love to debate and argue about.
-For good reason, too – if you’re looking to buy a tool that will serve you well for years to come, you want to be confident that it’ll be fit for the job.
+For good reason, too – if you’re looking to buy a tool that will serve you well for years to come, you want to be confident that it’ll fit the job.
 An axe handle should take as much use and abuse as you can put it through doing the jobs that need to be done.

 Table of Contents

 Wood is the original axe handle.
 Many axe enthusiasts still consider ash or hickory handles to be the best you can have for any type of axe, because they look and feel great in the hands.

 Wood handle axes are great at absorbing shocks, which can be annoying or even hazardous to your health if you have joint problems.
 Wood handles are also the cheapest of the three types and handles temperature extremes best.
 It won’t get brittle or unpleasant to hold in real cold, nor will it feel “whippy” in real heat, like cheap fiberglass handles might.

 The downside to wood is that it is sensitive to the environment and is the easiest to break out of the three materials.
 Wood will swell and shrink depending on temperature, humidity, etc. Wood will also soak up water and whatever crap gets on it – that’s one reason why most fire departments are moving to axes with fiberglass handles.
 If you do a lot of dirty work with your axe, a wood handle will soak it all up.
 Wood is the most susceptible to overstrike damage, and the bigger and heavier your axehead, the easier it is to wreck your wooden handle if you miss a swing.

 Despite all of that, wood handles are also the easiest to replace.
 You can also modify them to fit your needs – shorten them, change their shape, and so on.